 The interactive plan of study (iPOS) is the student's official contract between the department and the university.
-It lists all the classes the student plans to take to complete the degree and indicates who is on the student's supervisory committee.
+It lists all the classes the student plans to take to complete the degree.
 The academic unit's graduate support staff should be the primary contact regarding iPOS and degree requirements.
 It contains certain degree requirements such as core and elective coursework, as well as practicums that must be included before it can be approved.